HugoSmits/predictiveForecasting/README.md

 - Train the chosen models on the training data.

 ## Evaluation
-- Evaluate the performance of your model using metrics like AIC (Akaike Information Criterion) or BIC (Bayesian Information Criterion):
+- Evaluate the performance of your model using metrics like AIC (Akaike Information Criterion) or BIC (Bayesian Information Criterion)

+## Fine-tuning
+- Fine-tune the model based on the evaluation results.
+This may involve adjusting hyperparameters, feature selection, or trying different models.

+## Deployment
+- Deploy the model for real-time predictions.
+This could be a web application, API, or any other suitable deployment method.